tailhook/quire/doc/user.rst

    example, or define all the variables to get rid of warnings of ``Undefined variable``

-3. Variables in mapping keys or tags are not supported
+3. Variables in tags are not supported

 Note, the limitation #1, doesn't limit you to use anchor or templates inside a template (the anchored node), just the scoped variables inside the template invocation (the items of a mapping tagged ``!Template``) must be scalar.
 And anchors are never scoped.

+.. note:: The variable expansion in mapping keys work *only* for template, but doesn't work in all other cases.

 Includes